guilhermesimoes/guilhermesimoes.github.io/_drafts/shaders-case-study-pokemon-battles.md

 Here each pixel's distance to the center (or "radius") is measured and compared against the `cutoff`.
 The `cutoff` travels from the maximum distance possible (one of the corners) to `0`.

-First, this maximum distance to the center is precomputed so that this is not repeated for every pixel.
-Then `- 0.5` centers the image in clip space. `length` calculates the distance of each pixel to the center.
+First, this maximum distance to the center is precomputed so that it is not repeated for every pixel. `- 0.5` centers the image in clip space. `length` calculates the distance of each pixel to the center.
 Finally, that distance is compared with the `cutoff`.

 If the condition was `dist < cutoff` the black circle would expand from the middle of the screen.
 By changing the condition to `dist > 1 - cutoff`, the black circle collapses into the middle.
 </div>

 <hr />

-OpenGL (and WebGL, and regl) are powerful technologies that make it possible to achieve very cool effects, with only 10 or so lines of code!
+OpenGL (and WebGL, and regl) are powerful technologies that make it possible to achieve very cool effects, with only a few lines of code!

-You may have noticed though that I did not implement the animation seen in the initial gif.
-That one is a little too hard to implement with only code.
-It is much easier to implement using a gradient texture, which is what I'll explore in a future post.
+Some things are still a bit too hard to do using only code though.
+For example, the transition seen in the initial gif is much easier to implement using a gradient texture.
+I'll explore this in a future post.

 <script type="text/javascript" src="/assets/js/vendor/regl-2.0.1.min.js"></script>
 {%- include slider.html -%}